 Best Skiing Value – Brighton

 For top value family skiing at an individual resort, head to the upper end of Big Cottonwood.
-Families will find that Brighton, located at 12601 E. Big Cottonwood Canyon Road Brighton UT 84121, is hard to beat, particularly if your kids are 10 years old or under, since up to two kids get to ski or ride free.
+Families will find that Brighton, located at 12601 E. Big Cottonwood Canyon Road Brighton UT 84121, is hard to beat, particularly if your kids are 10 years old or under, since up to two kids get to ski or ride free with each paying adult.
 Night skiing is big at Brighton, as well, with 200 acres of slopes open until 9pm, a nice (cheap) way to entertain and tire out the kids.

 We Love the Ski City Super Pass for Salt Lake City Area Resorts

 Some families will fly into Salt Lake and make this Utah visit their one big, blowout family ski holiday.
-If you don’t want to be limited to only one mountain, yet need to sample all of the resorts in both Cottonwood Canyons at a reasonable cost, the best value is the Ski Salt Lake Super Pass.
+If you don’t want to be limited to only one mountain, yet need to sample all of the resorts in both Cottonwood Canyons at a reasonable cost, the best value is the Ski City Super Pass.
 With this pass you get lift tickets to any of the four Cottonwood Canyon resorts (to be used within 3-14 days depending on which you choose) plus daily bus or light rail service to and from, and 25% off equipment rentals at their designated vendor.

 The public UTA (Utah Transit Authority) buses serve all four resorts from downtown Salt Lake City.
 If your kids are over age 7, the Super Pass rate is is the best option for a family skiing any one resort, as well.
-Add in lodging at one of their participating hotels, and the fourth night is free for both lift tickets and lodging.
-It’s quite a good deal.
-(Note: For the fourth-night-free option, you must book by December 15 but this may get extended.)
 Be advised that Alta does not allow snowboards.

 Cheap Hotels in Utah Ski Country